2023 Credit Card Debt Statistics

 Sources: LendingTree data, Federal Reserve

-The Federal Reserve’s G.19 consumer credit report showed that the average APR for all current credit card accounts jumped to 19.07% in the fourth quarter of 2022, up from 16.27% in the third quarter.
-Meanwhile, APRs for cards accruing interest shot up to 20.40%, way up from 18.43% in the third quarter.
-According to the Fed, the average for all card accounts and for those accruing interest are both the highest they’ve been since tracking began in 1994.
+The Federal Reserve’s G.19 consumer credit report showed that the average APR for all current credit card accounts jumped to 20.09% in the first quarter of 2023, up from 19.07% in the fourth quarter of 2022.
+Meanwhile, APRs for cards accruing interest shot up to 20.92%, up from 20.40% in the fourth quarter of 2022.
+According to the Fed, the average for all card accounts and those accruing interest are the highest since tracking began in 1994.

 And as the chart below shows, the rate you’re offered can also vary widely based on the type of card for which you apply.